BanukaKA/AdvancedSearchEngineWithPublicAPI/README.md

-# Advanced Google "An advanced search engine with the Google Public API"
+# A Google Clone "An advanced search engine with the Google's Public APIs"
 This is a custom clone of google built with Blazor web assembly which also has the feature of downloading a summarization of a google search as a pdf

 Technologies Used